 There is limited luggage space on board and the SJ staff cannot help you lift luggage when embarking/disembarking due to occupational health and safety.
 It is therefore important that you do not bring more or heavier luggage with you than you can easily carry yourself.

 Read some simple rules that will make your journey both comfortable and safe:

-- The basic rule is that each person may bring with them no more than two bags (maximum dimensions 80x50x35 cm, maximum weight 20 kg) and a small hand luggage.
+- The basic rule is that each person may bring with them no more than two bags (maximum dimensions 80x50x35 cm, maximum weight 20 kg per bag) and a piece of small hand luggage.
 In addition to the above mentioned, you may carry one piece of special luggage, read more about this further down.

-- When boarding, we ask you to only place large bags in the luggage racks at either end of the carriage.
-Smaller bags almost always fit in the luggage rack above your seat.
+- When boarding, we ask you to place bags in the luggage racks at either end of the carriage, on the floor in front of your feet or on vacant floor space meant for luggage.
+Smaller bags can be placed in the luggage rack above your seat.
 For safety reasons, you must never place luggage in the aisle or in front of the train doors.